DmitriyVahrushev/Neural_SaintPetersburg/README.md

 TELEGRAM_API_TOKEN = 'YOUR TOKEN'
 ```
 4. (Optional) Download Stable-Diffusion checkpoint
 Go to https://huggingface.co/CompVis/stable-diffusion-v-1-4-original and download sd-v1-4.ckpt .
-Place it in models/ldm/stable-diffusion-v1
+Place it in models/ldm/stable-diffusion-v1 .

+WARNING: If sd-v1-4.ckpt wasns't downloaded the bot always will return the same test image.

 5. Run telegram bot
 ```